se-edu/se-book/common/definitions.md

 <div id="def-stakeholder">

-**Stakeholder**: A party that is potentially affected by the software project. e.g. users, sponsors, developers, interest groups, government agencies, etc.
+**Stakeholder**: An individual or an organization that is involved or potentially affected by the software project. e.g. users, sponsors, developers, interest groups, government agencies, etc.

 </div>